 - If you want to make your email address available to other members you can place it in ‘Visible Email’ on your profile page.
 Note that this is viewable by non logged in people viewing the site. (fix for that planned!)

-- Your profile page also lets you subscribe to the Singletrack newsletter – now with a free gift!
+- Your profile page also lets you subscribe to the Singletrack newsletter.

 Can’t Remember Your Password?